-Member airlines include Adria Airways, Aegean Airlines, Air Canada, Air China, Air New Zealand, ANA, Asiana Airlines, Austrian, Avianca, Brussels Airlines, Copa Airlines, Croatia Airlines, EGYPTAIR, Ethiopian Airlines, EVA Air, LOT Polish Airlines, Lufthansa, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, SWISS, Tam Airlines, TAP Portugal, THAI, Turkish Airlines, United, and US Airways.
+The 26 member airlines include Aegean Airlines, Air Canada, Air China, Air India, Air New Zealand, ANA, Asiana Airlines, Austrian, Avianca, Brussels Airlines, Copa Airlines, Croatia Airlines, EGYPTAIR, Ethiopian Airlines, EVA Air, LOT Polish Airlines, Lufthansa, SAS, Shenzhen Airlines, Singapore Airlines, South African Airways, SWISS, TAP Portugal, THAI, Turkish Airlines, and United Airlines.

 History and Growth of Star Alliance

-Initially, the five-member alliance operated under the five-star logo and the slogan "The Airline Network for Earth," but updated that original messaging to its current iteration, "The Way the Earth Connects," and kept the logo throughout its history.
+Initially, the five-member alliance operated under the five-star logo and the slogan "The Airline Network for Earth," but it updated that original messaging to its current iteration, "The Way the Earth Connects," and has kept the same logo throughout its history.

-Still, the end goal of Star Alliance has always been to "take passengers to every major city on earth," and so far it has succeeded in doing so by connecting its members to 1,330 airports around the world in 98 percent of the world's countries.
+Still, the end goal of Star Alliance has always been to "take passengers to every major city on Earth," and so far it has succeeded in doing so by connecting its members to 1,300 airports around the world in 98 percent of the world's countries.

-Although Star Alliance once maintained a membership of over 30 companies, mergers and company collapse reduced that number throughout its 20-year history to its current value of 27; however, the global market for airlines has stabilized in recent years and Star Alliance's membership seems to be leveling out.
+Although Star Alliance once maintained a membership of more than 30 companies, mergers and company collapses have reduced that number to its current number of 26.

 Loyal members who achieve the Star Alliance Gold status can expect even more premium treatment when traveling on member carriers.
 Airlines participating in this premium rewards program offer all of the same benefits as the Silver status in addition to granting customers access to exclusive Star Alliance Gold lounges, extra baggage allowances, fast track lines through airport security and immigration, and priority check-in and boarding.
 Additionally, Gold members are sometimes guaranteed spots on fully booked flights, offered special seating on member planes, or even upgraded free of charge.